What is a Charter School?

 Purpose of a Charter School

-Charter schools are independent public schools, which are fiscally and academically accountable to the sponsoring school system, but exempt from district and most state statutes.
+Charter schools are independent public schools, which are fiscally and academically accountable to the sponsoring school system, but exempt from the district and most state statutes.
 The schools also have control over 95 percent of the student funds generated through student enrollment.
 This freedom is intended to allow charter schools to be more innovative, demonstrate better student performance, and make the local school the agent of change for the students the school serves.

 Types of Charter Schools